FASTX-AI/FastChatV2/contributing/State-Management/State-Management-Intro.md

 └── store.ts
 ```

-Based on the provided directory structure of LobeChat SessionStore, we can update the previous document and convert the examples to the implementation of LobeChat's SessionStore.
+Based on the provided directory structure of FastChat SessionStore, we can update the previous document and convert the examples to the implementation of LobeChat's SessionStore.
 The following is a portion of the updated document:

-### Best Practices for LobeChat SessionStore Directory Structure
+### Best Practices for FastChat SessionStore Directory Structure

-In the LobeChat application, session management is a complex functional module, so we use the Slice pattern to organize the data flow.
-Below is the directory structure of LobeChat SessionStore, where each directory and file has its specific purpose:
+In the FastChat application, session management is a complex functional module, so we use the Slice pattern to organize the data flow.
+Below is the directory structure of FastChat SessionStore, where each directory and file has its specific purpose:

 ```bash
 src/store/session